Friday, October 12

 1) Newport Historical Society – Learn about the Newport Historical Society’s comprehensive renovation of its building and transformation from an antiquated repository to modern resource center on a behind the scenes tour of the Society’s Resource Center, including updated collections storage and research spaces.

 2) Newport Opera House –Tour the 150 year old Opera House Theater located in Newport historic town center – Washington Square.
 The Opera House is currently in a state of reconstruction and preservation as it is transformed into a 21st century Performing Arts Center.
 Explore layers of history exposed in the process of de-construction which reveal touchpoints into the architectural, social and cultural history of this landmark theater and business in the Square.
+SOLD OUT

 3) Queen Anne Square – Tour Queen Anne Square – one of Newport’s most creative and controversial examples of adaptive reuse.
 Roger Mandle will discuss the design rationale, its connection to the history of the space, and the decision to work with Maya Lin.